The King of Fighters '98: Gameplay

+Similar to previous The King of Fighters games, The King of Fighters '98 is a 2D fighting game where the player forms a team with three characters to form a team and use special moves and combos to defeat other teams formed by A.I. or other players.
+Whichever team retains the most members at the end of the match wins.

-The gameplay does not differ much from the previous game, KOF '97.
-Like in KOF '97, the player has a choice between two playing styles: Advance and Extra, with a few slight modifications to Advanced mode (unlike in KOF '97, the character will resume to normal if the player performs a Super Special Move in MAX state).
-This time when one character loses a round, the losing team is given a handicap in its favor.
-In Advanced mode, this means that the player's stock capacity for Power Gauges is increased by one.
+The gameplay does not differ much from the previous game, The King of Fighters '97.
+As in KOF '97, the player has a choice between two playing styles: Advance and Extra, with a few slight modifications to Advanced mode.
+This time, when one character loses a round, the losing team is given a handicap in its favor.
+In Advanced mode, this means that the player's stock capacity for Power Gauges increases by one.
 In Extra mode, the time it takes to charge one's power gauge to maximum level is shortened, and the maximum remaining health requirement for a MAX Super Special Move is increased.

+The game lacks a story; nevertheless, it uses the characters Shingo Yabuki from KOF '97 as an unlockable midboss and Omega Rugal from KOF '95 as the final boss.

+The Dreamcast port can be linked to the spin-off game King of Fighters R-2 which allows the player to unlock new content based on their performance in the latter.

 Characters

-All the regular characters from the previous game return, along with several characters from preceding installments such as Vice and Mature (Iori's teammates from KOF '96), the American Sports Team (Heavy D!, Lucky Glauber, and Brian Battler) from KOF '94, and the Old Men Team (or Veteran Fighters Team) composed of Heidern, Takuma Sakazaki, and Saisyu Kusanagi, all characters whose last appearances were in KOF '95.
+All the regular characters from the previous game return, along with several characters from preceding installments.
 Rugal Bernstein from KOF '94 also returns as a Team Edit character, with his alter-ego Omega Rugal (the cyborg version of Rugal from KOF '95) serving as the game's final boss in the Single Player Mode.
-Shingo Yabuki (who originally appeared in KOF '97) continues as a Team Edit character, but also appears as a mid-boss character during the Arcade Mode.
-Additionally, the game includes EX versions of certain characters, i.e., alternate versions of characters who use movesets from previous games: Joe Higashi, Ryo Sakazaki, Yuri Sakazaki and Robert Garcia are based on their KOF '94 movesets, whereas Kyo Kusanagi is based on his KOF '95 moveset and Terry Bogard, Andy Bogard, Mai Shiranui and Billy Kane are based on their Real Bout Fatal Fury 2: The Newcomers movesets.
+Shingo Yabuki from KOF '97 continues as a Team Edit character but also appears as a mid-boss character during the Arcade Mode.
+Additionally, the game includes EX versions of certain characters, i.e., alternate versions of characters who use movesets from previous games.